Skip to main content

 Chili peppers

 Although most types prefer a warmer environment, they can still grow in moderate temperatures.
-As long as your place has plenty of sunlight or you can supplement with grow lights, you should have no trouble keeping these plants alive indoors during the winter.
+As long as your place has plenty of sunlight or you can supplement your natural light with grow lights, you should have no trouble keeping these plants alive indoors during the winter.
 Chili pepper plants prefer several hours of sunlight a day, and too little sunlight can result in narrow stems.
 If this starts to happen, try moving them to a brighter area and see how they do.

 Editors' Recommendations